-In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
+In addition to assets, the Statement of Net Position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element represents a consumption of net position that applies to a future period and will not be recognized as an outflow of resources (expenditure) until then.
 The District has three items that qualify for reporting in this category.

-In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
+In addition to liabilities, the Statement of Net Position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element represents an acquisition of net position that applies to a future period and will not be recognized as an inflow of resources (revenue) until then.
 The District has three items that qualify for reporting in this category.